vocdoni/docs/docs/architecture/components.md

 For a complete explanation, read the [Governance Processes section](/architecture/components/processes).

-### Vochain Miner
+### Vochain

+The Vochain is a specific purpose [PoA](https://en.wikipedia.org/wiki/Proof_of_authority) blockchain made on top of [Tendermint](https://tendermint.com/), which creates a chain of blocks containing governance processes and votes.

-The Vochain miner/validator is a node of the PoA voting blockchain.
-It can generate new blocks and validate the blocks proposed by other miners.
+A Vochain miner is a node of the PoA that can generate new blocks and validate the blocks proposed by other miners.
 At least four nodes of this kind are required.

-The validator public keys are defined in the Namespace smart contract.
+The validator public keys are defined on the Namespace smart contract.

 ### Oracle